American Girl Addy Civil War Unit Study

 – The North and the South in 1861 (Interactive Map)

--Print map of eastern US
+-Print the map of Eastern United States

 (Label the states of North Carolina, Pennsylvania, and the city Philadelphia.
 You could also use this map, or another copy of it, to “follow” the drinking gourd!
-It is quite impressive to point out how far Addy & her family had to travel to find safety and freedom!)
+It is quite impressive to point out how far Addy & her family had to travel to find safety and freedom!)!

 +Civil War Coloring pages to use for notebooking, lap booking, etc….or just for fun!

-– North Carolina coloring page
+North Carolina coloring page

 (This site can be finicky sometimes.
 Just refresh the page a few times if you have trouble & it should do the trick!)